Sergi Bruguera: Later career

 After 1997, due to injuries, Bruguera was far from his best game.
 He lost concentration and started to increase his errors during his matches, losing one of his great virtues, his solid style.
-From 1998 until his retirement the three remarkable showings were the final (1999) and the title (2000) in the Challenger Open Castilla y León (considered best challenger tournament of the world by this date) and the final in San Marino in 2000.
+From 1998 until his retirement the three remarkable showings were the final (1999) and the title (2000) in the Challenger Open Castilla y León (considered best challenger tournament of the world by this date).
+He also reached the final of the ATP event in San Marino in 2000, losing to fellow Spaniard Alex Calatrava.

+Coaching career

+Bruguera was selected to captain the Spain Davis Cup team in 2018.

+Bruguera became the coach of Jo-Wilfried Tsonga between 2019 and 2022.
+He then coached Alexander Zverev from May 2022, after he stepped down from his Davis Cup captain role, till the run-up of the 2023 French Open, splitting after the 2023 Mutua Madrid Open due to creative differences.

+He co-coached French player Arthur Fils, with Sébastien Grosjean, from the end of 2023 until mid-season 2024.

-Outside tennis career
+Outside of tennis

 Bruguera is a long-time fan of the Los Angeles Lakers and would often attend their games while playing at tournaments in the United States.
 During Miami Masters on 28 March 1997, right after the semifinals where he defeated world No. 1 Sampras, Bruguera sank three shots (layup, free throw, top of key) during a time-out of a game between the Lakers and the Miami Heat to earn US$500.
 This money was given to ATP Charities in his name.
 Bruguera has also played semi-professional football in his native Spain.

 In a 2006 interview featuring questions from fans by the BBC Sport website, a question was asked about the frequent comparisons between Roger Federer and Sampras.
 In his reply, Bruguera claimed that Federer is ten times better than Sampras.